The Paunch Knight.

 Released during the war, the filmmakers could get away with all sorts of explicit racism: “In this hour when the Axis criminals are spreading their evil over the world…” “That’s the kind of answer that fits the color of your skin…” The Japanese Cave of Horrors is like a ghost train ride with all the exhibits showing mannequin Japanese soldiers holding white women prisoner, taunting a white man in a cell, etc. Batman himself, when he finally meets Daka in the last chapter exclaims, “Jap devil!”

 Looking vaguely like Clive Owen, Lewis Wilson filled the remainder of his career with “uncredited” roles in B-movies and one starring role in a series in 1973.
 He only has 16 credits listed on imdb.
-These days, to score a starring role as a superhero means your star is rising (unless you’re Halle Berry), as well as promoting the careers of veteran actors in smaller roles and occasionally spawning spinoff movies for secondary characters.
+These days, to score a starring role as a superhero means your star is rising, as well as promoting the careers of veteran actors in smaller roles and occasionally spawning spinoff movies for secondary characters.

 THE BATMAN serial was so successful that it spawned another serial in 1949, BATMAN AND ROBIN, same Bat-studio, different Bat-actors.